appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     3. Scroll down to the **Port mappings** section.
     4. Add port mappings for ports 80 and 443.
     4. Set the _Mount points Source volume_ to `appsmith_stack` and set the Container path to `/appsmith-stacks`.
 11. You can configure the environment values for the Appsmith in the Environment Section.
-For sensitive values, it's **recommended** you create secrets and set the `env` value using the `ValueFrom` option by specifying the `arn` of the secret created.
+For sensitive values, it's **recommended** that you create secrets and set the `env` value using the `ValueFrom` option by specifying the `arn` of the secret created.
 12. Set the following Environment Variables:
     - `APPSMITH_ENCRYPTION_PASSWORD`: Add a password to encrypt all credentials in the database.
     - `APPSMITH_ENCRYPTION_SALT`: Use encryption salt to encrypt all credentials in the database.
-    - `APPSMITH_SUPERVISOR_PASSWORD` : Password to access the supervisor console to monitor the processes in the Appsmith container.
+    - `APPSMITH_SUPERVISOR_PASSWORD` : Password to access the supervisor console to watch the processes in the Appsmith container.
     - `APPSMITH_MONGODB_URI` : Enter the URI of the external MongoDB (v5.0 or later) instance.
     - `APPSMITH_ENABLE_EMBEDDED_DB` to `0`.
-This disables embedded mock databases which is not supported on EFS volume.
+This disables embedded mock databases which are not supported on EFS volume.
 13. Configure the health check to the following settings:
     - Command: `CMD-SHELL, curl http://localhost/api/v1/health`
     - Interval: 10 seconds